Sampang Regency

 Sampang Regency (Madurese: Kabhupatèn Sâmpang) is a regency (kabupaten) of East Java province, Indonesia.
 It is situated on Madura Island, bordering on Pamekasan Regency to the east, the Java Sea to the north, Bangkalan Regency to the west, and Madura Strait to the south.
-It covers an area of 1,228.25 km^{2}, and had a population of at the 2010 census of 877,772 and at the 2020 census of 969,694; the official estimate as at mid 2024 was 1,033,926 - comprising 512,140 males and 521,786 females.
+It covers an area of 1,228.25 km^{2}, and had a population of at the 2010 census of 877,772 and at the 2020 census of 969,694; the official estimate as at mid 2025 was 1,046,574.
 The administrative centre is the port of Sampang, on the south coast of Madura.

 Administrative districts

-Sampang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+Sampang Regency consists of fourteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
+For convenience these are grouped into southern and northern geographical sectors (which have no administrative identity).
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 180 rural desa and 6 urban kelurahan - the latter all in Sampang District), and its postcode.